francescogorgone/RaspberryPi/README.md

 # RaspberryPi

-RaspberryPi code developed for Internet of Things course in uni
+RaspberryPi code developed for "Smart Internet of Things Devices" course in uni